 Meg is a registered Music Therapist based in Edinburgh.
-She works in schools with children and young people with complex needs and profound and multiple learning difficulties, and complex social, emotional and behavioural needs.
-She also works in care homes for older adults living with dementia and has worked in nursing homes with adults with acquired brain injury and physical disabilities.
+She works primarily in schools with children and young people with complex needs and profound and multiple learning difficulties, and complex social, emotional and behavioural needs.
+She also works in care homes for older adults living with dementia and has worked in nursing homes for adults with acquired brain injury and physical disabilities.

 Jeanne is a Music Therapist, having graduated from the MSc Music Therapy course at Queen Margaret University, Edinburgh, in 2018.
 She has clinical experience of working with adults with acquired brain injury and adolescents with social, emotional and behavioural needs.
 Jeanne currently works at ELM Music Therapy working with children with additional support needs in educational and community settings.

 Trustee: Dr Philippa Derrington